 The Deemed Loan to the Originator is classified as a stage 1 asset given that the credit risk has not increased significantly from initial recognition.
 The Directors have reviewed data and information relating to the credit quality of the credit card agreements underlying the Deemed loan to the Originator and are satisfied that the level of impairment of the underlying assets does not exceed the amount of the credit enhancements, namely the Class B Notes, the subordinated loan and the deferred purchase consideration.
 In addition they have confirmed that the Originator, in its capacity as an active servicer of the Company, has opted to proactively repurchase certain Receivables prior to their designation as uncollectible and, furthermore, that receivables removed as per the aforementioned process are periodically replenished using new ones with higher credit quality, further strengthening the Company's financial position.
-Having considered the above, it has been concluded that the Deemed Loan to the Originator is not considered to be impaired at 31 December 2020.
+Having considered the above, it has been concluded that an ECL provision is not required for the portfolio of receivables and as such the Deemed Loan to the Originator is not considered to be impaired at 31 December 2021.